dileepajj/DJ_Project/README.md

 Name: Dileepa Joseph Jayamanne <br>
 Student ID: 22031359 <br>

-<b>Project Title<br>: Classification of age group, gender and race from facial images using deep convolutional neural networks with transfer learning
+<b>Project Title</b>: Classification of age group, gender and race from facial images using deep convolutional neural networks with transfer learning

 <ul>
      <li>This work investigates the performance of single-task learning (STL) and multi-task learning